-The Core Strategy will be delivered by the implementation of an active land management strategy.
-Successful active land management involves a multi-layered approach including the incentivisation of development through the implementation of measures such as the vacant site levy and working collaboratively with key stakeholders to achieve core objectives.
+The core strategy will be delivered by the implementation of an active land management strategy.
+Successful active land management involves a multi-layered approach including the incentivisation of development through the implementation of measures such as the vacant site levy, or any successor scheme, and working collaboratively with key stakeholders to achieve core objectives.
 Funding opportunities such as the Urban Regeneration and Development Fund can also be harnessed to kick start development and enhance development opportunities.